maharmstone/btrfs/README.md

 will also need [WinMD](https://github.com/maharmstone/winmd) to get this to appear under Windows.

+See also [Quibble](https://github.com/maharmstone/quibble), which is an experimental bootloader allowing Windows to boot from Btrfs.

 First, a disclaimer:

 You use this software at your own risk.
 I take no responsibility for any damage